-This report is a snapshot of the quality of the drinking water that we provided last year.
-The statistics in this report are based on testing done throughout 2018 and prior years.
+This is South Meadow Village's (SMV) annual report to you on water quality.
+The statistics in this report are based on testing done throughout 2019 and prior years.
 We hope you will find it helpful to know the sources of your water and the process by which safe drinking water is delivered to your home.